Managing Alert Policies

 Select an Alert Rule

-Choosing the Alert Rule is the first step in creating an Alert Policy.
+Alert Rule is the first step in creating an Alert Policy.
 Alert Rules serve as templates and once you include the configurable parameters to isolate specific conditions, save the custom instance of the rule and create the Alert Policy.
-See Alert Rules.
+See

 1. Navigate to Alerts>Alert Configuration>Alert Policy Administration.